Data & Integration Nodes

 RedisData

-Execute Redis commands -- GET, SET, HGET, HSET, LPUSH, RPOP, and more.
+Execute Redis commands such as GET, SET, HGET, HSET, LPUSH, RPOP, and more.
 Configure key expiration and data serialization.